NeuroTechX/ntx_slack_archive/devices.md

  >i made a small design error, so the noise is a little bit higer than expected, but i should fix it on the next iteration

+8/6/2017 9:23 PM

+ **perrotta** :

+ >I want to record eeg data on myself during the day for several days.
+Has anyone ever worn an eeg device out and about all day?
+Any thoughts on devices that wont fall off my head and also hopefully dont become too uncomfortable?